GoogleContainerTools/skaffold/docs/content/en/docs/quickstart/_index.md

 ```

 The moment you save the file, Skaffold will repeat the workflow described in
-`skaffold.yaml` and eventually re-deploy your application.
+`skaffold.yaml`, rebuilding and redeploying your application.
 Once the pipeline
 is completed, you should see updated outputs in the terminal:

 ```